 A family law attorney can help you through the legal process.
 They can also help advise you on the equitable distribution of assets and liabilities.
 This distribution includes agreements relating to:

 - Real estate

 Legal advice is especially beneficial if your marital property includes significant assets or if you have a contested divorce.

 Serving Divorce Papers

-You can use professional servers or save money by having a friend serve the papers for you.
-If domestic violence is involved, the police in some counties will serve the papers, without charging the usual fee.
+You can use professional process servers or you can choose to save money by having a friend serve the petition for divorce papers.
+If your divorce case involves domestic violence, law enforcement in some counties will serve the papers without charging the usual fee.

 Answering a Divorce Petition

 You must answer within the deadline set by state law.
 In responding, you can fill out the court forms yourself, at a legal clinic, or with the help of an experienced divorce lawyer.
-If there are disagreements about what to do with children or property, consideri hiring an attorney.
+Consider hiring an attorney if there are disagreements about what to do with children or property.